Clinical Pastoral Education (CPE)

 Objectives

-The objectives of the CPE program are:
+The objectives of CPE are:

-- To become aware of oneself as a minister and aware of the ways in which one's ministry affects other persons
+• To become aware of oneself as a minister and aware of the ways in which one's ministry affects other persons

-- To develop the ability to utilize the experiential method of learning
+• To develop the ability to utilize the experiential method of learning

-- To develop the ability to utilize the peer group for support, dialogue, and feedback in a way in which integrates personal characteristics with pastoral functioning
+• To develop the ability to utilize the peer group for support, dialogue, and feedback in a way in which integrates personal characteristics with pastoral functioning

-- To use individual supervision for personal and professional growth and for developing the capacity to evaluate one's ministry
+• To use individual supervision for personal and professional growth and for developing the capacity to evaluate one's ministry

-- To grapple theologically with human experience and to enhance the interface between theology and the psychological sciences in understanding the human condition
+• To grapple theologically with human experience and to enhance the interface between theology and the psychological sciences in understanding the human condition

-- To become aware of how one's attitudes, values and assumptions affect one's ministry
+• To become aware of how one's attitudes, values and assumptions affect one's ministry

-- To develop an awareness of the pastoral presence in interdis- ciplinary relationships
+• To develop an awareness of the pastoral presence in interdisciplinary relationships

 Application and Timing

-IPS does not provide CPE training.
 Persons apply to CPE programs by completing a common CPE application, which can be located on the ACPE website, www.acpe.edu.
 This website lists accredited ACPE programs by geographical region.
 Your completed common application can be sent to CPE supervisors at multiple CPE programs.
 The application procedure normally includes an interview with a CPE Supervisor.
 For placements outside the Chicago area, CPE interviews can be facilitated by William Schmidt, a member of the IPS faculty who is a certified CPE supervisor.
-Applications for a full-time summer unit (ten 40 hour weeks) are best completed during the previous fall semester.
-Applications for an extended unit (twenty 20 hour weeks) should be made six months in advance.

 CPE Information Sessions